GemCityTECH/gemcity.tech/site/_markdown/sponsorship.md

 #### Recognition includes:

-* Logo on the meetup page for all monthly events  and corresponding social media announcements (LinkedIn, Discord, etc…)
+* ‘Sponsored by’ wording in the description on the meetup page for all recurring monthly events as well as larger yearly events and corresponding social media announcements (LinkedIn, Discord, etc…)
 * Prominent logo on in-person event signage and welcome presentation
 * Prominent logo and link added to our website’s Sponsors page along with a 100 word description.
 * Social Media appreciation post twice a year.
+* Optional table or sponsor presence during the Mini-Conference.

 ### EVENT SPONSOR